Frequently Asked Questions about the Pediatric Residency Program

 How flexible is scheduling?

-Schedule requests are submitted in template form, so residents can choose the flow of the year that works best for them.
 The Chief Residents are extremely conscientious about making the call schedules as accommodating as possible.
 Our larger class size is helpful when schedule swaps are needed, since it is relatively easy to find another resident to switch with you.

 How much Q4 call do you have?

 Residents may have 2-3 blocks of Q4 call during their residency, which currently takes place in the ICU.

 There are night shift residents on all inpatient teams and in the NICU.

 On the inpatient teams, the night team is made up of a PL-1 and a supervising senior resident (PL-2 or PL-3).
 They cover Sunday-Friday night, 5 p.m. to 7:30 a.m., handling admissions and any patient issues that arise.
 As the night shift intern, you will hand off patients at 6:15 a.m. to the day team, including the attending physician.

 In the NICU, the night shift goes from 7 p.m. to 7 a.m.
 The night resident is responsible for monitoring the whole unit in collaboration with on-call nurse practitioners and fellows, with attendings available in person as well.